farisachugthai/dynamic_ipython/docs/source/jupyter.rst

     c.NotebookApp.terminado_settings = {}

 Set to False to disable terminals.

 This does *not* make the notebook server more secure by itself.
 Anything the user can in a terminal, they can also do in a notebook.

 Terminals may also be automatically disabled if the ``terminado`` package is not available.::

     c.NotebookApp.terminals_enabled = True

 Token used for authenticating first-time connections to the server.

-When no password is enabled, the default is to generate a new, random token.
+When no password is enabled, the default is to generate a new, :mod:`random` token.

 Setting to an empty string disables authentication altogether, which is NOT RECOMMENDED.::